google/google-analytics-utilities/README.md

 To make managing the sheets easier, you can show or hide sheets related to Universal Analytics and Google Analytics 4.

+## Check for Updates

+It is recommended to periodically run the “Check for Updates” menu item to see if a new version of the tool has been released.

 ## Universal Analytics